Is Bad Phone Etiquette Costing You Business?

-As it turns out, your mother was right; “Mind your manners.”
+As it turns out, moms around the world are on the right track when they tell you to mind your manners.
 A busy workday can leave us forgetting the most basic things and our manners usually top that list.

 Have a great phone etiquette trick?
 Share in the comments below!